PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 [Flagsmith](https://www.flagsmith.com) is an open-source tool designed to help teams manage feature releases and configurations across web, mobile, and server-side apps.
 Flagsmith enables teams to ship new features safely and iterate on their products more effectively.

-They offer lots of flexibility when it comes to hosting.
+It offers lots of flexibility when it comes to hosting.
 You can choose from data centers around the world to host your data, or you can self-host.

-### Key features
+#### Key features

 - 🚩 **Feature flags:** Control and target the release of features using multi-variate flags with real-time updates and local evaluation.